Coherent-Partners/spark-ts-sdk/docs/batches.md

 ## Retrieve the output data from a batch pipeline

-Once you submit the input data, the batch pipeline will automatically start processing it.
+Once you submit the input data, the pipeline will automatically start processing it.
 Eventually, the pipeline will produce some output data, which can be pulled once available.

 > [!TIP]
 > You do not have to wait for the previous chunk to be processed before submitting
 > the next one.
-Spark will automatically queue and process the chunks once the
+Spark will automatically queue and process the chunks once more
-> resources are available.
-A good practice is monitoring the batch pipeline's
+> compute resources are available.
+A good practice is monitoring the pipeline's
-> status and ensuring the input and output buffers are not full
+> status and ensuring the input and output buffers are not full.

 ### Arguments